jfisteus/eyegrade/doc/user-manual/user-manual.rst

 - `{{answer-table}}`: replaced by the table in which students mark out their answers.
 - `{{questions}}`: replaced by the questions of the exam.
+- `{{variation}}`: the exam variation selected for this exam.
+  Its value is "0" if no variation has been selected, or "1", "2", etc. if a variation has been selected.

 Note that a template is highly reusable for different exams and subjects.